jacobhqh1997/MMS_UC/README.md

 # ***Prior knowledge-guided multimodal deep learning system for biomarker exploration and prognosis prediction of urothelial carcinoma***

 © This code is made available for non-commercial academic purposes.
+For guiding thought only.

 ## Overview
 Urothelial carcinoma (UC), encompassing lower and upper tract variants, remains a prevalent and lethal malignancy within the urinary tract.
 Precise  UC survival risk stratification is critical for accurate personalized therapy.
 Here we present an interactive, interpretable and prior knowledge-guided deep learning system for biomarker exploration and prognosis prediction.